 The Association of American Universities is a nonprofit association of 59 U.S. and two Canadian preeminent public and private research universities.
 Founded in 1900, the AAU focuses on national and institutional issues that are important to research-intensive universities, including funding for research, research and education policy, and graduate and undergraduate education.

-CREPUQ is a permanent forum for dialogue and the exchange of ideas where administrators can share their experiences in order to improve the overall efficiency of Quebec’s higher education system.
-To encourage discussion and give solid support to the exchanges that take place between its members, CREPUQ conducts research on a variety of topics on a routine basis.
+BCI is a permanent forum for dialogue and the exchange of ideas where administrators can share their experiences in order to improve the overall efficiency of Quebec’s higher education system.
+To encourage discussion and give solid support to the exchanges that take place between its members, BCI conducts research on a variety of topics on a routine basis.

 The AUF is a worldwide higher education and research association, and has been La Francophonie’s operating agency for higher education and research since 1989.
 It aims to establish a French-language international academic community that produces and transmits knowledge, and operates from its head office and central services located in Montreal and Paris.
 It has 739 member institutions in 94 countries.